 1. How can busy parents find time for self-care?

-Self-care doesn’t always require large blocks of time.
-Busy parents can practice micro-self-care by integrating small restorative moments throughout the day, such as deep breathing while children play, stretching during household tasks, or enjoying a quiet cup of coffee before the family wakes.
-Even 5-10 minutes of intentional self-care can significantly improve mood and energy levels.
+Self-care does not require large blocks of time.
+The most important reframing for self care overwhelmed parents is recognizing that micro-moments of restoration already exist within the daily routine.
+Deep breathing while children play, gentle stretching during household tasks, or a quiet cup of coffee before the family wakes all qualify.
+Even 5 to 10 minutes of intentional practice performed consistently produces measurable improvements in mood, patience, and energy levels.

 2. Is it selfish for parents to prioritize their own needs?